vacp2p/roadmap/content/qa/nomos/da-testing-2024q4.md

 `vac:qa:nomos:da-testing-2024q4`

 ## Description
+Implement data availability test plans for the Nomos project and continuously updating them due to evolving specs.

-Implement the data availability test plan.
-Since this feature is still in development, tests will be conducted at multiple levels, including unit and integration tests.
+Implement the data availability test plan. <br/>
+Since this feature is still in development, tests will be conducted at multiple levels, including unit and integration tests. <br/>
 Given that the specifications for this feature are frequently changing, the test cases will need to be regularly updated to reflect those changes.

 **Alignment with VAC Narratives:**
 - By developing and constantly updating tests for data availability, VAC QA ensures that the feature's implementation aligns with high standards.